lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Python import

 #### Description
-This keyword controls a number of density mixing posibilities.
+This keyword controls a number of density mixing possibilities.
 Detailed information can be found on [GPAW's webpage about density mixing](https://wiki.fysik.dtu.dk/gpaw/documentation/densitymix/densitymix.html).

 You can use
 * Mixer()
 * MixerSum()
 * MixerDif()

-You need to import these modules in the input file like:
+You need to import these modules in the input file:

     from gpaw import Mixer